Signs of Depression

 Signs of perinatal depression may include anxiety, extreme sadness and exhaustion – among other typical symptoms of depression.
 These signs tend to begin during the third trimester.
 Perinatal depression is relatively common.

 During perimenopause – the transition to menopause – some women may experience depression.
 To an extent, mood swings, sleep difficulties and physical symptoms like hot flushes may be normal during this time, but anxiety, irritability, extreme sadness and other depressive symptoms may be signs of perimenopausal depression.
 If you think that you might have signs of depression, try using the Ada app to find out more about your symptoms.

 Signs of depression in men

-While men may be less likely than women to experience depression, it is still a serious health problem that affects a large number of them.
+While men may be less likely than women to experience depression, it is still a serious health problem that affects a large number of males.
 Men with depression are at a greater risk of suicide than women, which may be related to problematic societal norms and pressures.
-Men are statistically less likely to acknowledge their depression or seek help and treatment for it.
+Men are statistically less likely to acknowledge their depression or seek help and treatment.

 - Irritability or anger

 - Behavioral changes, e.g. becoming controlling or violent